Integrable spin chains and the Clifford group: Acknowledgements

 \section{Acknowledgements}

 We thank R. Verresen for a number of stimulating conversations as well as for insightful comments on the manuscript.
-We are also grateful to S. Piddock and D. Shepherd for helpful discussions.
+We are also grateful to P. Fendley, S. Piddock, L. Piroli, B. Pozsgay, D. Shepherd and R. Thorngren for helpful discussions and correspondence.
+We thank Y. Miao for valuable discussions and for identifying an issue with Section \ref{sec:Bethe} of the first version of this manuscript.
 N. L. gratefully acknowledges support from the UK Engineering and Physical Sciences Research Council through Grants No. EP/R043957/1, No. EP/S005021/1, and No. EP/T001062/1.